DarylLim-18/FYP4701/README.md

 1. Open the main branch in the application's respository in your prefered IDE.
 2. Run `main.py` at the root directory.
+3. Before opening the application, call the `/fill_database` API (e.g. `curl http://localhost:8000/fill_database`) to seed the database.
+Allow at least 10 minutes for the data load to complete before proceeding.

 ## Common Issues and Troubleshooting